As recovery from California’s drought continues, keep conserving and avoid wasteful water use practices.

 Using drinking water in non-recirculating fountains or decorative water devices.

-Additionally, the following indoor water use restrictions are in effect:
+Additionally, the following indoor water use restrictions remain in effect:

-How can I meet the request to reduce water 10%?
+How can I continue to conserve and meet the request to reduce water 10%?

 If you have already done everything you can, then keep up the good work and maintain your water efficiency.
 We recognize that increases in occupancy in your home, business or facility since 2013 may affect your overall water use.